The Slider: Album cover

+Although Guns N' Roses later covered "Buick MacKane", the front cover was not an influence on the top hat worn by GNR guitarist Slash.
+"People always ask me that because of the Slider cover," he remarked.
+"But, no, that had nothing to do with it".

 Release

 Two singles were released to promote The Slider.
-The first was "Telegram Sam" which was released January 1972 and charted in the United Kingdom for twelve weeks and peaked at number 1.
+The first was "Telegram Sam" which was released January 1972 and charted in the United Kingdom for twelve weeks, peaking at number 1.
 "Telegram Sam" also charted in the United States and peaked at 67 on the Pop Singles chart.
-The second single was "Metal Guru" which was released in May 1972 and charted in the United Kingdom for fourteen weeks and peaked at number 1.
-It did not chart in the United States.
+The second single "Metal Guru" was released in May 1972 and charted in the United Kingdom for fourteen weeks, giving the group its fourth number 1.
+However, it did not chart in the United States.

 The Slider was released on 21 July 1972 by record labels EMI in the UK and Reprise in the US.
+T. Rextacy was at a fever pitch in Britain at the time, where the album reportedly sold 100,000 copies in its first four days.
+However, after entering the UK Albums Chart on 5 August 1972 it only peaked at number 4 and stayed on the chart for 18 weeks, as opposed to 44 weeks for the chart-topping Electric Warrior.
+Part of the cause may have been severe overexposure of the band in their home country, where in the four months prior to its release the market had been flooded with an avalanche of reissued Bolan product, including the greatest hits set Bolan Boogie and a double album repackaging of the first two Tyrannosaurus Rex albums, both of which flew to number 1 in succession that spring yet likely took from sales of The Slider.

-It entered the United Kingdom charts on 5 August 1972 where it stayed for eighteen weeks, peaking at number 4.
-In the United States, where the album was promoted upon release with a television commercial featuring the band miming to "Chariot Choogle", it peaked at number 17 on the Billboard 200 chart.
+In the United States, where the album was promoted upon release with a television commercial featuring the band miming to "Chariot Choogle", it peaked at number 17 on the Billboard 200 chart, becoming their highest charting album in that country.